Linux make Command with Examples

 Changed the text.c File Message

-3. Save the file, open the terminal, and run make:
+3. Save the file, open the terminal, and run:

 Make Command After the Changes Terminal Output

-The make command detected changes in text.c and recompiled only that file.
+The make command detects changes in text.c and recompiles only that file.
+It also links the updated object file to the executable.

 ./my_app